breadkiller/sqli-writeup/README.md

 Blind SQLi is named “blind” as it usually won’t let the attackers see the content of a database in system responses directly, instead of which attackers can modify the structure of database by sending data payloads, observing the behavior of the target system.

 - #### Boolean-based
 The Boolean blind SQLi will let the server to attempt return a different result from the current status.
 If the Boolean result in the query is TRUE, the database will change the content of response (return a different result), or the response will remain unchanged (when the Boolean result in the query is FALSE.
-This process is slower than in-band injection while it can still help attackers understand the structure of the whole database.[^5]
+This process is slower than in-band injection while it can still help attackers understand the structure of the whole database and detect vulnerable entry points.[^5]
 ```
 // In the first SQL query, the attacker uses a AND operator to include a statement that will always return FALSE (1=2).
 SELECT name, description, date FROM books WHERE ID = 5 and 1=2